-At the end of October the clocks will change in Europe.
-Normal time, or winter time, will then apply.
-Every year people asks themselves the same questions; When do the clocks change?
+At the end of March, the clocks will change in Europe.
+Central European Summer Time (CEST), will then apply.
+Every year people ask themselves the same questions; When do the clocks change?
 Do the clocks go back or forward by one hour?
 But how much longer will the Daylight Saving Time be applicable?

-As in every autumn, the time will also change in 2020.
-With the time change to winter time 2020, not only it will be light earlier again in Germany – but also dark early in the evening.
+As in every spring, the time will also change in 2023.
+With the time change to Central European Summer Time 2023, not only it will be light later again in Germany – but also darker later in the evening.

-- Time change: When do the clocks go back to winter time?
+- Time change: When do the clocks go to Central European Summer Time?

-- When does the summer time end and winter time start in Central Europe?
+- When does the Winter Time end and the Summer Time starts in Central Europe?

-- Time change to Winter Time 2020: Go forward or back?
+- Time change to Summer Time 2023: Go forward or back?